digitraceslab/niimpy/docs/introduction.rst

 How
 ---

 The toolbox is divided into four layers by functionality: 1) reading, 2) preprocessing, 3) exploration, and 4) analysis.
-For more information about the layers, refer the toolbox architecture chapter :doc:`architecture`.
-Quickstart guide would be a good place to start :doc:`quick-start`.
-More detailed demo Jupyter notebooks are provided in user guide chapter :doc:`demo_notebooks/Exploration`.
+For more information about the layers, refer the toolbox :doc:`architecture` chapter.
+The :doc:`quick start <quick-start>` guide is be a good place to start.
+More detailed demo Jupyter notebooks are provided in the :doc:`user guide <demo_notebooks/Exploration>` chapter.
 Instructions for individual functions can be found under API chapter :doc:`api/niimpy`.

 This documentation has following chapters: